josephryan/Hernandez_Ryan_2021_Recoding/02-COMPOSITIONAL_HETEROGENEITY/02-HETEROGENEOUS_DATA/README.md

 INFL is the inflation parameter and NULL.out is the null distribution of comp-het indices (produced by using the scripts in 02-COMPOSITIONAL_HETEROGENEITY/01-NULL_DISTRIBUTION in this repo)

+### TREE0008, TREE0004, TREE0002, and TREE0001
+empty directories in which to simulate compositionally heterogeneous datasets

 ### comphet_index_scatter.R
 produces a scatter plot showing the relationship between the length of internode branches for each tree and comp-het index values for each inflation parameter tested using comphet_index.csv